parente/tott/doc/index.rst

 .. rubric:: Tools and Topics

-We currently have materials and meet-ups planned on the following topics with :doc:`many more in the works <other>`.
+We currently have materials and meet-ups planned on the following topics with :doc:`many more possibilities for future sessions <other>`.

 .. toctree::
    :titlesonly: